Brazoria County Child Custody & Visitation Lawyer

 Protecting the Rights of Texas Children

-Family attorneys Jeff Gilbert and Rachel Aguilar provide attentive and experienced legal help as they guide you through child custody issues.
+Family attorney Jeff Gilbert provides attentive and experienced legal help as they guide you through child custody issues.
 Whether you and the other parent agree on custody arrangements or are involved in a custody battle, our law firm can give your case the attention and care you — and your children — deserve.

 How do the Texas Family Courts Determine Custody & Visitation?